xantaren/grab-a-cookie-n-run-back/README.md

 ## Overview

 Get cookie is pain.
-This extension exists to alleviate that pain.
+This extension serves to alleviate that pain.

 ## Usage